 Spirit of Rejection and How to Uproot It

-Christians deal with the spirit of rejection differently from other people.
+Christians deal with the spirit of rejection differently than other people.
 Even so, rejection never sits well with your insides.
 Why is that?

 You love your one-off talents and abilities that God applauds and want to develop each and every gift He puts in you, to the fullest.